marijnh/Eloquent-JavaScript/14_dom.md

 {{index "querySelector method"}}

 The `querySelector` method (without the `All` part) works in a similar way.
 This one is useful if you want a specific single element.
-It will return only the first matching element or null when no element matches.
+It will return only the first matching element, or `null` when no element matches.

 {{id animation}}